ugurdogrusoz/visuall/doc/UG.md

 - **Configure Statistics**:

-The value(s) to display in line/bar charts are customizable under the Settings tab in section named "Configure Stats".
+The value(s) to display in line/bar charts are customizable under the Settings tab in the section named "Configure Stats".

 The user may define which type of objects are to contribute to the statistics and under what conditions/rules with the provided interface.
 You may choose a proper name for your stat and assign a desired color (in case you don't like the automatically assigned one).